Omaio

 ★★★★★★

-There is some formality close to the house in the clipped specimens, plant shapes and textures.
-The repetition of the plantings throughout is effective, providing continuity that does not compete with the natural surrounding bush.
-The canopy of established native trees provides protective shade where clivia, hydrangeas, arthropodium, bergenia, ligularia, hostas and ferns flourish.
+There is some formality in the clipped specimens, plant shapes and textures.
+The repetition of the plantings throughout is effective, providing continuity which does not compete with the natural surrounding bush.
+The canopy of established native trees provides protective shade where clivia, hydrangeas, arthropodium, bergenia, ligularia and ferns flourish.
+“Omaio” was planted to create calm, to blend with environmental conditions – the colour palette is soft, tones of green dominate, it is relaxed and easy on the eye.
+A far cry from previous rose and perennial filled gardens I had created!

 Paths lead from the main garden to "Kowhai Coast", “Totara Trail” and "Olioli Way" - easy walking tracks through established and naturally regenerating bush.
 The trails provide a restful contrast to the highly maintained garden areas.
-“Omaio” was planted to create calm – the colour palette is soft, tones of green dominate.
-It is relaxed and easy on the eye.
-Note: The garden is not suitable for wheelchairs or for anyone requiring support of any kind.

 Facilities and Amenities